maxpetul/C3X/README.md

 2. Rômulo Prado for his help testing the mod
 3. Civinator for the German translation.
 See: https://www.civforum.de/showthread.php?113285-Der-Flintlock-Deutsch-Patch
 4. Vaughn Parker for generously commissioning the port to the PCGames.de EXE and many other features
+5. instafluff0 for contributing the day/night cycle feature